-The Students for Social Justice Mentoring Program brings together grade 10 students from R. B. Russell Vocational High School with undergraduate and graduate students from the University of Manitoba to learn about Indigenous cultures, social justice work and the university experience.
+The Land and Water Mentoring Program brings together grade 10 students from R. B. Russell Vocational High School with undergraduate and graduate students from the University of Manitoba to learn about Indigenous cultures, social justice work and the university experience.

 University students will mentor the high school youth, sharing their university experiences and social justice work.
 Everyone will participate in cultural programming to explore identity, power and privilege; learn about Indigenous cultures through various experiential learning opportunities; reflect on our gifts and roles in community; meet and learn from community leaders; explore university as one of many paths for achieving social justice and “the good life;” and attend classes and campus events to experience university and student life.

-The Students for Social Justice Mentoring Program is offered in partnership with R. B. Russell Vocational High School and the Winnipeg School Division.
+The Land and Water Mentoring Program is offered in partnership with R. B. Russell Vocational High School and the Winnipeg School Division.

 Students who successfully complete the program are eligible for recognition on their